noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Techniques

 ### Effect on Audience

+somewhat helps show the inbalance of blame on media when later on they
 ## Receiving the news that they found the person who really committed the crime
 ### Description